 Lub-dub.
 Lub-dub.
 A healthy heart beats at regular intervals, an action which pushes blood smoothly through its chambers and into the body.
 If your heart’s electrical signals aren’t working properly, however, it can interrupt that steady rhythm.

 The first line of defense against AFib is usually medications like antiarrhythmics and anticoagulants (blood thinners), but each has side effects that can make it difficult to tolerate long-term.
 And then there’s another highly effective option for AFib treatment: cardiac ablation.
-This minimally invasive procedure is designed to deliver a blast of energy to misbehaving cardiac cells, rebooting the heart’s electrical circuitry and bringing its rhythm back to normal.
+This minimally invasive procedure is designed to deliver bursts of energy to misbehaving cardiac cells, rebooting the heart’s electrical circuitry and bringing its rhythm back to normal.

 Thermal ablation for AFib